umich2020/AdminDashboard/README.md

 5. Organize side bar
 6. Organize main content
 7. get icons and external font-doing it after html maybe? or we can wait after getting the decen layout
+8. we'll do external fonting later as the last step